70+ Unique Names For Dogs With Blue Eyes

 These unisex names celebrate the wide range of shades blue.

-Icey - Blue ice occurs on glaciers when snow falls on them and compresses, creating air bubbles that cause the ice to appear blue.
+- Icy: Blue ice occurs on glaciers when snow falls on them and compresses, creating air bubbles that cause the ice to appear blue.

-Indigo - A dark blue between purple and midnight blue, the color has inspired artists from Duke Ellington, Mood Indigo, to the female duo The Indigo Girls.
+- Indigo: A dark blue between purple and midnight blue, the color has inspired artists from Duke Ellington to the female duo, The Indigo Girls.

-Powder - Powder, as a name, packs a punch.
-No less that 5 movies have been released in the last 2 decades whose titles focus on the essence of powder.
+- Powder: Powder, as a name, packs a punch.
+No less than five movies have been released in the last two decades whose titles focus on the essence of powder.
 Powder brings to mind blue, snow, cocaine, gunpowder, sugar, and the list goes on.
 Name your dog Powder, and you can call him Pow!

-Skye - Sky blue is a lighter shade of blue than azure.
+- Skye: Sky blue is a lighter shade of blue than azure.
 It is described as the sun at noon.
-Sky is a popular name for herding breeds that cover the flocks in pastures as perfectly as the sky above.
+Skye is a popular name for herding breeds that cover the flocks in pastures as perfectly as the sky above.

 Female Names From Shades of Blue

 - Alice: Alice blue was a pale shade of blue favored by Alice Roosevelt, daughter of Teddy Roosevelt.
 Her affinity for this shade of blue caused a national fashion sensation, with its own theme song, "Alice Blue Gown," featured in the musical Irene.